csparpa/pyowm/docs/testing.md

 The default unit testing enviroment is Python's _unittest_: simple and clean enough, so no additional dependencies are needed.

-Unit tests can be easily run using _tox_.
+Unit tests can be easily run using _tox_ along with _py.test_.

 Running:

     tox